GreatTitanDev/NeuralSheild-repo/README.md

     python run.py
     ```

-4.  **Use the app:** Paste text into the input box and click "Analyze" to get an instant spam classification.
+4.  **Use the web app:** Paste text into the input box and click "Analyze" to get an instant spam classification.

 ## 👥 Contributing